danielssonn/ethTO/README.md

  ### Why we built it

 + There are many blockchains out there, each with great assets and communities
-+ The future is definitely multi chain!
++ The future is definitely multi-chain!
 + However, the User eXperience interacting with multiple chains is cumbersome
     + Mutiple wallets need to be created and navigated, by the user
     + Tokens need to be swapped around, also by the user